Redmi Note 10S review: unboxing and first impression

 Redmi Note 10S in the first impression

 I have now used the Redmi Note 10S for a few days in everyday life and would now like to report on my first impressions.
 Let's start with the design, which I actually really like.
 My black test device is relatively prone to fingerprints, but not quite as extreme as some other black smartphones.
 In addition, depending on the incidence of light, the color also shimmers slightly bluish, which I like very much.
 The material of the back and the frame is only made of high-gloss plastic, but it doesn't feel too bad.
-At this point, I definitely like it better than that Little X3 NFC and so also in terms of handling, because although this is a fairly large smartphone, it is still surprisingly comfortable to hold and easy to use.
+At this point, I definitely like it better than that Little X3 NFC and the same applies to handling, because although this is a fairly large smartphone, it still feels surprisingly comfortable in the hand and is easy to use.

 If we take a look at the front, a 6,43-inch OLED panel emerges, which has a sufficiently sharp resolution with FHD + and is only interrupted by a small punch hole in which the front camera can be found.
 The maximum brightness makes a decent impression so far and I can't see any weaknesses in the colors either.
 The panel only supports a refresh rate of 60 Hertz, but for a recommended retail price of 249 euros this is still completely okay.

 At first I was a bit skeptical about the performance, because under the hood there is only a Helio G95 from MediaTek, which is supported by 6 GB of RAM.
-However, my initial doubts vanished quickly, because the everyday performance has been really impressive so far.
-Only now and then there are occasional stutters, but that can be neglected.
+My initial doubts vanished quite quickly, however, because the everyday performance has been really impressive so far.
+There are only occasional stutters, but that is rather negligible.

-Those were my first impressions of the Redmi Note 10S after a few days of use.
-In a few weeks we will look at the smartphone in my detailed review here TechnikNews take a closer look and compare with competitors.
+These were my first impressions of the Redmi Note 10S after a few days of use.
+In a few weeks we will be looking at the smartphone in my detailed test report here TechnikNews take a closer look and compare with competitors.